jakelazaroff/jsonelement/README.md

 JSONElement doesn't provide any custom elements that you use directly.
 Instead, you use it to create your own custom elements that reflect a schema.

-For example, here's how you might use JSONElement to represent [GeoJson](https://geojson.org):
+For example, here's how you might use JSONElement to represent the JSON on the [GeoJson homepage](https://geojson.org):

 ```html
 <geojson-feature>